rackerlabs/rackspace-how-to/change-the-kernel-version-on-a-linux-cloud-server-by-using-rescue-mode.md

 Use the following steps to change the Linux kernel:

-1. Change into the directory in which you mounted it by running the following
+1. Change into the directory in which you mounted the file system by running the following
    command:

        cd /mnt/boot/grub